(eye ver MEK tin)

 <1% (Limited to important or life-threatening): Abdominal distention, abdominal pain, abnormal gait, abnormal sensation in eyes, anemia, anorexia, anterior uveitis, ataxia, back pain, brain disease (rare; associated with loiasis), chest discomfort, chorioretinitis, coma, confusion, conjunctival hemorrhage (associated with onchocerciasis), conjunctivitis, constipation, drowsiness, dyspnea, exacerbation of asthma, eye redness, eyelid edema, fatigue, fecal incontinence, headache, hepatitis, hypotension, increased serum bilirubin, keratitis, lethargy, leukopenia, mental status changes, myalgia, neck pain, posterior uveitis, seizure, skin rash, Stevens-Johnson syndrome, stupor, temporary vision loss, toxic epidermal necrolysis, tremor, urinary incontinence, urticaria, vertigo, vomiting, weakness

 Concerns related to adverse effects:

 • Cutaneous/systemic reactions: Data have shown that antihelmintic drugs like ivermectin may cause cutaneous and/or systemic reactions (Mazzoti reaction) of varying severity including ophthalmological reactions in patients with onchocerciasis.
 These reactions are probably due to allergic and inflammatory responses to the death of microfilariae.
 Patients treated with ivermectin for onchocerciasis may experience these reactions.
 Treatment of severe Mazzoti reactions is not definitive, but includes supportive care (eg, hydration and/or parenteral corticosteroids) to treat postural hypotension.
 Antihistamines and/or aspirin have been used for most mild to moderate reactions.

-• Loiasis: Pretreatment assessment and post-treatment follow up for Loa loa infection is recommended in any patient with significant exposure to endemic areas (West and Central Africa); serious and/or fatal encephalopathy has been reported (rarely) during treatment in patients with loiasis.
+• Loiasis: Pretreatment assessment and post-treatment follow up for Loa loa infection is recommended in any patient with significant exposure to endemic areas (West and Central Africa); serious and/or fatal encephalopathy has been reported (rarely) during treatment in onchocerciasis patients with concomitant loiasis.

 • Immunocompromised patients: Repeated treatment may be required in immunocompromised patients (eg, HIV); control of extraintestinal strongyloidiasis may necessitate suppressive (once monthly) therapy.